Is your AI model ready for production?

 Solution: Platform for AI Security and Integrity

 At Robust Intelligence, we develop technologies to address exactly those challenges that we've outlined above.
-Our enterprise offering RIME (Robust Intelligence Model Engine) provides a comprehensive platform for eliminating the operational risks inherent in AI systems by stress-testing your AI systems and ensure they're truly production-ready.
+Our enterprise offering RIME (Robust Intelligence Model Engine) provides a comprehensive platform for eliminating AI failures inherent in AI systems by stress-testing and ensuring they're truly production-ready.
 RIME lets you do the following with minimal to no extra engineering effort:

 - Test model behaviors: Preemptively assess model performance in production-type environments by feeding in common pitfall test cases and algorithmically crafted data samples.